About CBD: What It Is, How It Works, and What the Science Says

 | Linalool | Lavender, basil, coriander | Floral, sweet | Calming, anti-anxiety, sleep support |

-| Beta-Caryophyllene | Black pepper, cloves, cinnamon | Spicy, woody | Anti-inflammatory, pain relief (binds to CB2 receptors) |
+| Beta-Caryophyllene | Black pepper, cloves, cinnamon | Spicy, woody | Binds to CB2 receptors; studied in inflammation research |

-| Alpha-Pinene | Pine needles, rosemary | Pine, fresh | Alertness, memory retention, anti-inflammatory |
+| Alpha-Pinene | Pine needles, rosemary | Pine, fresh | Studied for alertness-related effects |

-| Humulene | Hops, sage, ginseng | Earthy, herbal | Appetite suppression, anti-inflammatory |
+| Humulene | Hops, sage, ginseng | Earthy, herbal | Studied in appetite and inflammation research |

 Broad-spectrum products retain these terpenes.
 Isolate strips them out.
 Buddha Beans keeps them in.